Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/addon_tutorial.rst

 .. note::

-   While :kbd:`Shift-Ctrl-Spacebar` is not a default Blender key shortcut, it is hard to make sure add-ons will not overwrite each others keymaps, At least take care when assigning keys that they do not conflict with important functionality within Blender.
+   While :kbd:`Shift-Ctrl-Spacebar` is not a default Blender key shortcut, it is hard to make sure add-ons will not overwrite each other's keymaps, At least take care when assigning keys that they do not conflict with important functionality within Blender.